syncfusion-content/uwp-docs/uwp/Image-Editor/Text.md

 ## Using Code

 programmatically, the desired text elements also can be added over the image.
-The `AddText` method in the SfImageEditor control is used to add text based on the string value and [`TextSettings`](https://help.syncfusion.com/cr/uwp/sfimageeditor).
+The `AddText` method in the Image Editor control is used to add text based on the string value and [`TextSettings`](https://help.syncfusion.com/cr/uwp/sfimageeditor).

-N> If you add the text when the SfImageEditor loaded in a view without image, then you need to call the [`AddText`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_AddText_System_String_Syncfusion_UI_Xaml_ImageEditor_TextSettings_) method after some time delay.
+N> If you add the text when the Image Editor loaded in a view without image, then you need to call the [`AddText`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_AddText_System_String_Syncfusion_UI_Xaml_ImageEditor_TextSettings_) method after some time delay.
 If you add the text when the SfImageEditor loaded in a view with image, then you need to call the [`AddText`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_AddText_System_String_Syncfusion_UI_Xaml_ImageEditor_TextSettings_) method in the [`ImageLoaded`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_ImageLoaded) event as shown in the following code sample.

 {% highlight C# %}